Thursday dating app: here's the intel on the one-day-a-week app

 Where can you use the Thursday dating app?

-And, if you do feel like branching out into dating on the occasional Tuesday or Wednesday, have a look at other 2023 dating trends the experts say are taking over this year.
+And, if you do feel like branching out into dating on the occasional Tuesday or Wednesday, have a look at other 2023 dating trends the experts say are continuing to take over this year.
 Or, perhaps you're debating the pros and cons of Tinder vs Bumble?
 If so, our dating expert has revealed which option you might prefer...

 Christina Izzo